Supercolony-net/openbrush-contracts/README.md

 The identifiers of events must be based on the name of the trait.
 At the moment, ink! doesn't support it, but it must be fixed with this [issue](https://github.com/paritytech/ink/issues/809).

-### Issues to be resolved before Production ready:
+### Issues to be resolved before the library becomes production-ready:
 * [Standard token naming convention](https://github.com/Supercolony-net/openbrush-contracts/tree/main/issues/1)
 * [Event's identifiers are based on the naming of the storage structure](https://github.com/Supercolony-net/openbrush-contracts/tree/main/issues/2)